Conflux-Chain/conflux-documentation/docs/general/run-a-node/running-independent-chain.md

 In order to run a single node Conflux chain for development, you can follow the following steps:

 1. Get executable Conflux binary file (use precompiled binary or build from the latest source code).
-You can refer to the document [Installation](https://conflux-chain.github.io/conflux-doc/install/).
+You can refer to the document [Downloading](./downloading-conflux-client.md).

 2. Create a directory and prepare a configuration file ```development.toml```.
-You can copy the ```hydra.toml``` provided in the directory and start from there following the guide [Getting Started](https://conflux-chain.github.io/conflux-doc/get_started/).
+You can copy the ```hydra.toml``` provided in the directory and start from there following the guide [Configuration Files](./configuration-files.md).

 3. Set the ```bootnodes``` parameter in the configuration file to empty (or comment the setting line).